thomasgtaylor/how.wtf/content/post/2023-04-03-calculate-the-middle-between-two-dates-in-javascript.md

 ---
-title: Calculate the middle between two dates in JavaScript
-date: 2023-04-03T23:35:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-03 23:35:00-04:00
 description: How to calculate or determine the midpoint between two dates in JavaScript
-categories:
-- Programming
 tags:
-- JavaScript
+- javascript
+title: Calculate the middle between two dates in JavaScript
 ---

 In TypeScript or JavaScript, determining the midpoint between two dates is easy using the native `Date` library.